fxbriol/fxbriol.github.io/_pages/about.md

 ## News

-* Congratulation to [Arina Odnoblyudova](https://jularina.github.io/arina-odv-web/) for the first preprint of her PhD, which shows how to make Bayesian global sensitivity computationally tractable for modern Bayesian inference problems.
+* Congratulations to [Arina Odnoblyudova](https://jularina.github.io/arina-odv-web/) for the first preprint of her PhD, which shows how to make Bayesian global sensitivity computationally tractable for modern Bayesian inference problems.
 Find out more [here](https://arxiv.org/abs/2605.28099).

-* Congratulations to [Zonghao (Hudson) Chen](https://hudsonchen.github.io) for successfully completing his PhD.
+* Congratulations to [Zonghao (Hudson) Chen](https://hudsonchen.github.io) for successfully completing his PhD!
 Hudson will now move to the Wharton School at the University of Pennsylvania for a postdoctoral position.

 * Congratulations to [Harita Dellaporta](https://haritadell.github.io) for her first major grant success for a project entitled 'Reliable insights from scientific simulations', and to [Masha Naslidnyk](https://mashanaslidnyk.github.io), who has been awarded a two-year EPSRC-funded fellowship for her project on 'Probabilistic AI for spatiotemporal mapping of tumour evolution'.